KuliaVlob/SolvdStudyBankomat/README.md

 This project is simulation of the ATM program.
 Data is entered through the console menu - user and path to json file.
-Data what amount to withdraw, what denominations and which currency (USD / EUR) are taken from the json file. application checks the validity of the amount, is there a given amount on the account, if there are banknotes of this denomination in an ATM.
+Data what amount to withdraw, what denominations and which currency (USD / EUR) are taken from the json file.
+Application checks the validity of the amount, is there a given amount on the account, if there are banknotes of this denomination in an ATM.
 If validation is successful, then the amount is issued.